nickyiliwang0000/h/git-and-command-line/git-collaboration.md

 When you're on your feature branch, `git pull origin master` will grab the changes from your `master` branch and add them to your feature branch so you can begin work using the most recent code. -->

 ## Stashing changes

-If you need to switch to another branch before you're ready to commit your changes, `git stash` will put away the current changes on your branch for later so you can go do stuff in another branch (`git checkout anotherfeaturebranch` to take you to `anotherfeaturebranch` if it's already set up) without having to commit these changes.
+If you need to switch to another branch before you're ready to commit your changes, `git stash` will put away the current changes on your branch for later so you can go do stuff in another branch without having to commit these changes.

-`git checkout myfeaturebranch` will bring you back to your feature branch and `git stash apply` will bring back what you put away on on `myfeaturebranch`.
+When you are ready to reapply the code you have stashed earlier, `git stash apply` will bring it back.

 ## (Optional) Delete the feature branch if you don't need to come back to it
 If you're in your feature branch, use `git checkout master` to go somewhere that's not the branch you want to delete.
-Use `git push origin :myfeaturebranch`  to delete the `myfeaturebranch` branch on GitHub (upstream).
+Use `git push origin :myFeatureBranch`  to delete the `myFeatureBranch` branch on GitHub (upstream).
-`git branch -d myfeaturebranch` will delete the local branch on your computer.
+`git branch -d myFeatureBranch` will delete the local branch on your computer.

 ## Resources